Alphabetical Plant Listing

 Regional Gardening, Best Hardy Geraniums, Pacific Northwest Gardening

-Don't confuse them with the lovely bedding plants called 'geraniums', which belong to the genus Pelargonium and are much more tender (very few are hardy).
-Hardy geraniums or cranesbills are perennial plants that belong to the genus Geranium and thrive in temperate climates with cool summers and cool summer nights.
+Don’t confuse them with the lovely bedding plants called ‘geraniums’, which belong to the Pelargonium genus and are much more tender (very few are hardy).
+Hardy geraniums or cranesbills are perennial plants belonging to the genus Geranium and thrive in temperate climates with cool summers and summer nights.
 As would be expected, hardy geraniums are much tougher plants.
-Most are hardy to USDA zone 5 (-20°F or -29°C) and some are even more cold tolerant, such as Geranium pratense, which can withstand extremely low temperatures (up to -50°F or -45°C).
+Most are hardy to USDA zone 5 (-20°F or -29°C), and some are even more cold tolerant, such as Geranium pratense, which can withstand extremely low temperatures (up to -50°F or -45°C).

 There is a broad array of colors and textures to choose from.
 If you are looking for a beautiful, low-maintenance, border geranium that will sail through the challenges of the seasons in the Pacific Northwest region, you may want to consider these top performing varieties.
 As you will note, some of them have also received the prestigious Award of Garden Merit of the Royal Horticultural Society!